CDLUC3/ezid/doc/apidoc.2.rst

        ...
      </resource>

+   If an XML document is bound to a non-DOI identifier then, in an extension to the DataCite schema, the identifier type in the document must be set to "ARK" or "\URN:UUID" as appropriate.

    Care should be taken to escape line terminators and percent signs in the document (as is true for all metadata element values; see `Request & response bodies`_ above).
 Once properly escaped, the